-- (1) Test gradation, fracture, liquid limit and plasticity index during placement for each base aggregate size, source or classification, and type. - (2) Test gradation once per 3000 tons of material placed.
+- (1) Test gradation, fracture, liquid limit and plasticity index during placement for each base aggregate size, source or classification, and type. - (2) Perform one stockpile test from each source prior to placement. - (3) Test gradation once per 3000 tons of material placed or fraction thereof.
 Determine random sample locations and provide those sample locations to the engineer.
-Obtain samples after the material has been bladed, mixed, and shaped but before compacting; except collect 3-inch samples from the stockpile at load-out.
+Obtain samples after the material has been bladed, mixed, and shaped but before compacting; except collect 3-inch samples or lift thickness of 3-inch or less from the stockpile at load-out.
 Do not sample from material used to maintain local traffic or from areas of temporary base that will not have an overlying pavement.
-On days when placing only material used to maintain local traffic or only temporary base that will not have an overlying pavement, no placement testing is required. - (3) Split each contractor QC sample and identify it according to CMM 8.30.
-Retain the split for 7 calendar days in a dry, protected location.
-If requested for department comparison testing, deliver the split to the engineer within one business day. - (4) The engineer may require additional sampling and testing to evaluate suspect material or the technician's sampling and testing procedures.

-- (5) Test fracture for each gradation test until the fracture running average is above the lower warning limit.
-Subsequently, the contractor may reduce the frequency to one test per 10 gradation tests if the fracture running average remains above the warning limit. - (6) Test the liquid limit and plasticity index for the first gradation test.
+On days when placing only material used to maintain local traffic or only temporary base that will not have an overlying pavement, no placement testing is required. - (4) Split each contractor QC sample and identify it according to CMM 8.30.
+Retain the split for seven calendar days in a dry, protected location.
+If requested for department comparison testing, deliver the split to the engineer within one business day. - (5) The engineer may require additional sampling and testing to evaluate suspect material or the technician's sampling and testing procedures. - (6) Test fracture for each gradation test until the fracture running average is above the lower warning limit.
+Subsequently, the contractor may reduce the frequency to one test per 10 gradation tests if the fracture running average remains above the warning limit. - (7) Test the liquid limit and plasticity index for the first gradation test.
 Subsequently, test the liquid limit and plasticity index a minimum of once per 10 gradation tests.